TheHonoredOne1/DP_PROBLEMS/README.md

 # DP_PROBLEMS
-A list of DP problems for revision.
+A list of standard DP problems for revision.
+These problems have been collected from various sources, like strivers sheet, cses, cf etc.